• Skip to primary navigation

 • Food Dehydrator to dehydrate the chicken.
 Or use your oven.

-1. Peel and slice the sweet potato into strips like French fries.
+1. Peel the sweet potato and slice it into long, thin strips similar to fries.

 Sliced chicken breast and sweet potato on plates.